JakeSteam/blog-fiction/_drafts/obsession.md

     -
 ---

 Anti obsession.
-How can you only care about one thing, it replaces your personality
+How can you only care about one thing, it replaces your personality, you become a hollow shell.